kiranlpatil/KLLC-Health-Application/README.md

     2. Controllers
 - APIs has been integrated with Swagger.

+# Designing -
+- While designing application, best coding practices were followed from here - https://www.ideas2it.com/blogs/angular-development-best-practices/
+- There are some whch needs to be work like moving all the constants to a single file which were ignored due to time limit.

 # Setup -
 @ Client and server both have same steps